-There are nine chapters in the guide that covers the following topics: Type of SEO factors, Content & SEO Factors, Site architecture and SEO Factors, HTML Code & SEO Factors, Trust, Authority, Identity, Link Building, Personalization, Social Media and Violations & SEarch Engine Spam Penalties.
+There are nine chapters in the guide that covers the following topics: Type of SEO factors, Content & SEO Factors, Site architecture and SEO Factors, HTML Code & SEO Factors, Trust, Authority, Identity, Link Building, Personalization, Social Media and Violations & Search Engine Spam Penalties.

 #4 – Search Engine Journal guide to SEO

-#5 – SEO Tutorial For Beginners in 2017
+#5 – SEO Tutorial For Beginners

 #6 – The Advanced Guide to SEO by QuickSprout

-You may download the Guide as a PDF if you subscribe to the list or read it online without any complications.
+You may download the Guide as a PDF if you subscribe to the list or read it online without complications.

 #8 – The Definitive Guide to E-commerce SEO

-If you want to know how to rank your e-commerce site read this step-by-step guide, and you’ll be on your way to becoming an SEO savvy business owner or marketer.
+If you want to know how to rank your e-commerce site read this step-by-step SEO guide for eCommerce.
+You’ll be on your way to becoming an SEO savvy business owner or marketer.
 This is the definitive guide to e-commerce SEO, which will help you make the most out of your e-commerce website.

-#9 – Guide to Local SEO: 2017 Edition
+#9 – Guide to Local SEO

-The Local SEO Guide by ImproveMySearchRanking.com contains 16 chapters and they call it “the most comprehensive local SEO guide on the internet”.
+The Local SEO Guide by ImproveMySearchRanking.com contains 16 chapters, and they call it “the most comprehensive local SEO guide on the internet.”

-Here are all the 16 chapters of the guide: Introduction to Local SEO, Google my Business Setup, Bing Places, Keyword Research, On-Page SEO, How to create Schema Tags, The definitive list of Local SEO Ranking Factors, Local Citations, Optimising to Rank in Local Map Pack Results, Building Credibility and Reviews, Backlink Building, Google Analytics and Google Search Console Setup, How to Run a Local SEO Audit, How to Audit your Competitor’s SEO, How to track progress of your local SEO Campaign and in closing how to bring everything together.
+Here are all the 16 chapters of the guide: Introduction to Local SEO, Google my Business Setup, Bing Places, Keyword Research, On-Page SEO, How to create Schema Tags, The definitive list of Local SEO Ranking Factors, Local Citations, Optimising to Rank in Local Map Pack Results, Building Credibility and Reviews, Backlink Building, Google Analytics, and Google Search Console Setup, How to Run a Local SEO Audit, How to Audit your Competitor’s SEO, How to track the progress of your local SEO Campaign and in closing how to bring everything together.

 So there you have it.
 A complete as possible list of SEO Guides you can find on the internet.
-I encourage everyone that wants to learn SEO to check them because these guides are written by SEO experts are contain a lot of quality information and actionable tips you can implement on your websites.
+I encourage everyone that wants to learn SEO to check them.
+That’s because SEO experts write these guides that contain a lot of quality information and actionable tips you can implement on your websites.

 Do you know any other SEO guides that we should add to the list?
 Let us know in the comments below.
-Also, tell us which one is your favorite and you would recommend to your friends.